-The Paraguay international saw off the Turks' challenge with two goals to seal the hosts' passage to Amsterdam on May 15th in a frenetic second leg clashBenfica will play Chelsea in the Europa League final after seeing off Fenerbahce 3-1, to seal a 3-2 aggregate success in a breathtaking semifinal second leg at Estadio da Luz.
+The Paraguay international saw off the Turks' challenge with two goals to seal the hosts' passage to Amsterdam on May 15th in a frenetic second leg clashBenfica will play Chelsea in the Europa League final after seeing off Fenerbahce 3-1 to seal a 3-2 aggregate success in a breathtaking semi-final second leg at Estadio da Luz.

 Given the deficit that the Eagles faced, it was no surprise that the hosts started positively.
-Oscar Cardozo - ineffectual in last week's clash - brought a good save from Volkan Demirel, before Lima was unable to divert the ball into the net after a brilliant buildup.
+Oscar Cardozo - ineffectual in last week's clash - brought a good save from Volkan Demirel, before Lima was unable to divert the ball into the net after a brilliant build-up.

-Nevertheless, Benfica pulled off its aim of an early breakthrough, amidst a meek opening offered by Aykut Kocaman's men.
+Nevertheless, Benfica pulled off their aim of an early breakthrough, amidst a meek opening offered by Aykut Kocaman's men.
 Lima's mazy run on the right enabled him to pick out the advancing Gaitan, with the Argentine firing the ball superbly in off Volkan's post to level the tie on aggregate inside nine minutes.

-While that priceless away goal provided an unlikely comfort for the visitors, Benfica continued to press, but was denied two penalty appeals - one similar to Fenerbahce's award - as the game turned sour with three bookings handed out in less than five minutes by the beleaguered referee.
+While that priceless away goal provided an unlikely comfort for the visitors, Benfica continued to press, but were denied two penalty appeals - one similar to Fenerbahce's award - as the game turned sour with three bookings handed out in less than five minutes by the beleaguered referee.

 The attacking tempo unrelenting, both sides continued to advance and seek out another goal to aid their final ambitions.
 Reto Ziegler's cut-back into Kuyt saw the goalscorer hit the side netting, before Nemanja Matic's measured pass into Cardozo whistled narrowly over Volkan's goal in an utterly breathless first half.